 Knowledge Requirements for Sydney’s MSLP Program

-*While the application deadline is October 30 each year, offers are made throughout the year based on academic merit and subject to availability in the program.
+*While the application deadline is generally the end of October, offers are made throughout the year based on academic merit and subject to availability in the program.
 You are encouraged to apply as early as possible as this program can fill quickly.